agronholm/anyio/docs/tasks.rst

 the task group context manager?
 The answer is "both".
 In practice this means that a special exception, :exc:`~anyio.exceptions.ExceptionGroup` is raised which contains both exception objects.
-Unfortunately this complicates any code that wishes to catch a specific exception because it could be wrapped in a :exc:`~anyio.exceptions.ExceptionGroup`.
+Unfortunately this complicates any code that wishes to catch a specific exception because it could be wrapped in an :exc:`~anyio.exceptions.ExceptionGroup`.